 Our days at the resort were mostly spent watching stunning sunsets on the beach, gorging on delicious food, drinking cocktails in the cool shade and absorbing beautiful Cuban music.
 However, not only did we get to spend a week in paradise – we even got married in paradise.

-I have decided to write this review about the Royalton Hicacos for two main reasons:
+I have decided to write this detailed Royalton Hicacos review for two main reasons:

 1. We truly loved the resort and I’d like to share with you some of the amazing things about the place.